 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jooyeon Jamie Im: ____ (Step: 3.1., 3.2., 3.4.)
+While performing this procedure, it is important to ensure that the parameters are set correctly and the electrodes are positioned accurately over the stimulation site.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera